-4.1 Subjects Relating to Certificates and Diplomas of Higher Education
+4.1 Subjects Relating to Designated Certificates of Higher Education

-- a) The Certificate of Higher Education will carry a designation in a specified field of study where grade points are derived from courses worth at least 60 credits in at least two qualifying subjects in a specific field of study as determined by the Learning & Teaching Committee of the Centre for Open Studies.
-Designations shall be determined in accordance with a number of stated schemes as set out below. - b) Certain of the core courses may be compulsory. - c) Where a subject is required to be represented by courses worth a minimum of 40 credits, one or more of these courses may be replaced by a course or courses of equivalent credits in another subject recognised as cognate with the subject being replaced.
+- a) Designated Certificates of Higher Education will carry a designation in a specified field of study where grade points are derived from courses worth at least 60 credits in at least two qualifying courses in a specific field of study as determined by the Learning & Teaching Committee of the Centre for Open Studies.
+Designations shall be determined in accordance with a number of stated schemes as set out on the Centre's website (§4.1.d). - b) Certain core courses may be compulsory. - c) Where a subject is required to be represented by courses worth a minimum of 40 credits, one or more of these courses may be replaced by a course or courses of equivalent credits in another subject recognised as cognate with the subject being replaced. - d) The subjects relating to each Designated Certificate are set out in §4.3 below and on the Centre's website: www.gla.ac.uk/courses/openstudies/certhe/.

-4.2 Designated Certificates and Diplomas
+4.2 Subjects Relating to Specific Certificates and Diplomas of Higher Education